apache/buildstream/doc/source/arch_sandboxing.rst

 Filesystem access
 ~~~~~~~~~~~~~~~~~

-The filesystem inside sandboxes should be read only during element assembly,
+The filesystem inside sandboxes should be read-only during element assembly,
 except for certain directories which element plugins can mark as being
 read/write.
 Most elements plugins derive from :mod:`BuildElement
 <buildstream.buildelement>`, which marks ``%{build-root}`` and